OpenInterpreter/01/README.md

 **The 01 project** is an open-source ecosystem for artificially intelligent devices.

-By combining code-interpreting language models with speech recognition and voice synthesis, the 01’s flagship operating system (the 01OS) can power conversational, computer-operating AI devices similar to the Rabbit R1 or the Humane Pin.
+By combining code-interpreting language models ("interpreters") with speech recognition and voice synthesis, the 01’s flagship operating system ("01OS") can power conversational, computer-operating AI devices similar to the Rabbit R1 or the Humane Pin.

-We intend to become the “Linux” of this space— open, modular, and free for personal or commercial use.
+We intend to become the “Linux” of this new space— open, modular, and free for personal or commercial use.

 <br>